codesnippetspro/code-snippets/readme.txt

 * Stable version released.

 == Upgrade Notice ==

+= 2.2.3 =
+Fixed error when exporting; snippet scopes can now be imported

 = 2.2.2 =
 Fix error with PHP 5.2 added statuses for scopes to manage snippets table